COVIDExposureIndices/COVIDExposureIndices/README.md

 	- DEX-income reports the state-level average of this number for the four groups of devices residing in each of four neighborhood-income quartiles.
 	- DEX-education reports the state-level average of this number for the four groups of devices residing in each of four neighborhood-college-share quartiles.
 	- DEX-race reports the state-level average of this number for four ethnic/racial demographic groups, weighting each device by the share of its neighborhood residents who belong to the ethnic/racial demographic group.

+- **CBSA-level device exposure index (DEX)**:
+For a smartphone residing in a given core-based statistical area (CBSA), how many distinct devices also visited any of the commercial venues that this device visited today?
+CBSA-level counterparts of the state-level measures listed above are available.

 - **County-level device exposure index (DEX)**:
 For a smartphone residing in a given county, how many distinct devices also visited any of the commercial venues that this device visited today?